-- There are a few very important points about how to write on viewgraphs! - Readability.
-Whatever is written, must be readable from all places in the audience! - Never use typewriter fonts and size, i.e. font 10 or 12.! - Minimum letter size on a viewgraph is ca. 5 mm; this corresponds to a font size of at least 14 bold, better 18. - There are reasons for Black on white. - Make sure to provide enough contrast between the letters and the background. - If you have to go to a smaller font because otherwise it won't fit on the foil, you have too much.
-Never, really never, put more on a foil as will fit with font 16, at the very minimum font 14.
+- There are a few very important points about how to write on viewgraphs or Powerpoint foils! - Readability.
+Whatever is written, must be readable from all places in the audience! - Never use typical typewriter fonts and size, i.e. font size 10 to 12! - Minimum letter size on a viewgraph is ca. 5 mm; this corresponds to a font size of at least 14 bold, better 18. - There are reasons for but always use high contrast because otherwise you can't read it